pcmarts/Collab-Room-Telegram-App/docs/discovery/swipe-filtering.md

 # Swipe Filtering System

-The Collab Room uses a robust two-tier filtering system to ensure users never see the same collaboration card twice.
-This document explains how the swipe filtering system works, its components, and the safeguards in place.
+The Collab Room uses a comprehensive multi-layered filtering system to ensure users never see the same collaboration card twice, even across page refreshes.
+This document explains how the enhanced swipe filtering system works, its components, and the safeguards in place.

 ## Overview

-The swipe filtering system prevents previously swiped collaborations from reappearing in the discovery feed.
-It uses a combination of:
+The swipe filtering system prevents previously swiped collaborations and a user's own collaborations from appearing in the discovery feed.
+The enhanced system (as of version 1.5.1) uses a combination of:

 1. Database-level filtering (primary filter)
-2. In-memory filtering (secondary safety filter)
+2. Enhanced in-memory filtering with detailed logging (secondary safety filter)
-3. Client-side caching of excluded IDs
+3. Persistent client-side caching of excluded IDs using both state and localStorage
+4. Dual tracking of both collaboration IDs and swipe IDs for comprehensive exclusion

 ## Database Filtering